What’s the Deal with Intermodal Trucking Accessorials?

 Whether they are extra steps, service events or waiting at a warehouse, live issues can crop up whenever.
 To account for these extra steps, carriers will receive additional compensation on top of the rate for the drayage load.
 These come in the form of intermodal accessorials, which essentially refer to the additional charges that need to be paid to a carrier.

-Stop Off: When a stop off is added as an accessorial, it usually means that the driver had to complete any additional stops that were not included on the order but are essential to completing the trip.
+When a stop off is added as an accessorial, it usually means that the driver had to complete additional stops that were not included on the order but are essential to completing the trip.
 Examples include a driver having to go to another location to get the container or if the driver needs to head to another location to get reworked.

 On the DrayNow load board app, carriers add accessorials at the end of each trip so that they can be paid for their additional time and effort on top of the trip’s rate.
 Having the ability to upload all the documentation for accessorials all in one place is key to making sure that carriers can get paid for every kind of scenario that came up on the trip and required an accessorial.